Skip to main content

 Time Limit on Filing Wrongful Death Claims

-Pennsylvania imposes a two-year statute of limitations on all wrongful death claims.
+Pennsylvania imposes a two-year wrongful death statute of limitations on all wrongful death claims.
 This means the claim must be filed within two years of the decedent’s death.
 Otherwise, the court will likely dismiss your case.

 Remember, the time limit is two years from when your loved one died.
 Therefore, if your loved one spent time in the hospital before succumbing to their injuries, the statutory period does not start until after their death.